BrandonJohnGrenier/rora/README.md

     board = Board.new "KS,QS,7H,4C,3H"

 ### Subsequent Betting Rounds
-An empty board can be populated after constrution as well - indeed, this is the most common usage.
+An empty board can be populated after constrution as well - this is the most common usage.

     board = Board.new
     board.flop = "AS,KS,QS"